What do you think about multi-tasking in meetings?

 Here are a few etiquette suggestions gathered in a quick office poll:

-1. If you have to be checking email in a meeting – if you’re waiting on something important for example – let others know what you’re doing.
-Don’t read other email that arrives.
+- If you have to be checking email in a meeting – if you’re waiting on something important for example – let others know what you’re doing.
+Don’t read other emails that arrive.

-2. By all means use a laptop or device to take notes, but make sure that you give your focus to the meeting and your colleagues, not the screen.
+- By all means, use a laptop or device to take notes, but make sure that you give your focus to the meeting and your colleagues, not the screen.

 Where do you sit?
 Tell us here.